 PJM has an obligation to maintain a certain quantity of total 10 minute reserves on the system.
-Traditionally this quantity is roughly 150% of the largest contingency on the system.
 Total 10 minute reserve, or Primary Reserve, includes both Synchronized and Non-Synchronized Reserves.
 As defined in Section 4 of this manual, a subset of the Primary Reserve capability must be maintained in resources that are synchronized to the system.
 That quantity is defined by the Synchronized Reserve requirement.
 The balance between the Primary and Synchronized Reserve requirements can be met by the most economic combination of additional Synchronized Reserve or Non-Synchronized reserve or some combination of the two products.
 This means that there is no defined, hourly requirement for Non-Synchronized reserves but it will be procured when economic to meet the Primary Reserve requirements.

 The PJM Non-Synchronized Reserve Market provides PJM participants with a market-based system for the purchase and sale of the Non-Synchronized Reserve ancillary service.
 PJM determines the MW capability of each resource based on its operational characteristics and uses this information together with energy offers and resource schedules as input data to real-time market applications.
 The real-time market applications optimize the RTO dispatch profile while simultaneously determining the most economic set of resources to provide Synchronized and Non-Synchronized Reserves.
 Non-Synchronized Reserve commitments are telemetered to each resource.
 As a result of the real-time joint optimization of energy and reserves, PJM will calculate a clearing price for Non-Synchronized Reserve every 5 minutes based on the current system conditions.
-All 5 minute, real-time, Non-Synchronized Reserve prices will be averaged to calculate the hourly Non-Synchronized Reserve Market Clearing Price (NSRMCP) that will be used for market settlement.
+The five minute Non-Synchronized Reserve Market Clearing Prices (NSRMCP) are used for market settlement.